ongbt/ETL/README.md

 - column: str - The column name to replace text.
 - start_position: int - The starting position of the text to replace.
 - end_position: int - The ending position of the text to replace.
-- replacement_character: str - The character to use for replacement.
+- replacement: str - The character to use for replacement.
 - start: bool (optional) - Indicates whether the start position is counted from the beginning or end of the text.
 Default is True.

 #### Example: